Privacy Policy

 - Date of registration,

-- Advertisements (e.g. in the sections ‘Found, Lost, Given Away, Incidents, Services, Exchange’),
+- Listings (e.g. in the sections ‘Found, Lost, Free, Incidents, Services, Swap’),

 - Ratings, reviews, follower/subscriber numbers.